 Paisano’s Pizzaria & Vino

 Finding cheap eats amongst the Gaylord Opryland restaurants is tough.
 Enter Paisano’s Pizzaria & Vino, a simple pizza place that quickly hands out generously large (school lunch style) slices of pizza (Paisano’s portions are so big, you could easily make a meal out of a single serving).
-It’s worth visiting during off peak days and off-peak hours (less so during the heightened madness of holiday season), when you can quickly duck in and request a slice of pepperoni pizza to-go.
+Visit during off-peak days and off-peak hours (less so during the heightened madness of holiday season), when you can quickly duck in and request a slice of pepperoni pizza to-go.

 You’ve listened to speaker after speaker.
 You’ve networked.
 You’ve shaken hand after hand.
 You’ve smiled big and smiled bright.
 You don’t have time for a full sit-down restaurant experience.
 There’s more to do, more people to speak with, more folks to listen to.
-But there’s also a part of you that just feels like resting, for a moment – one small moment.
+But there’s also a part of you that feels like resting for one small moment.
 Stax Burgers lets you have that moment.
 The system at Stax is efficient.
-Stax is a make-your-own-burger joint that distributes sandwiches in no-time (add on a milkshake – it’s worth it).
+Stax is a make-your-own-burger joint that distributes sandwiches in no time (add on a milkshake – it’s worth it).
 Carry your burger to a small bench backdropped by lush foliage (there are plenty to choose from at the Gaylord Opryland), and enjoy your meal while it’s still warm.

-Don’t be fooled by the name, Jack Daniel’s is one of the most family-friendly Gaylord Opryland hotel restaurants.
+Don’t be fooled by the name; Jack Daniel’s is one of the most family-friendly Gaylord Opryland hotel restaurants.
 The atmosphere is chill and relaxed.
 Service is casual, friendly, and unhurried.
 Hard booze only crafts the outer rim of Jack Daniel’s Southern vibe.
-You can get other, more petite, drinks too: light margaritas, pretty mocktails.
+You can get other, more petite drinks, too: light margaritas and pretty mocktails.
 Regardless, order the brisket quesadillas.
 They’re the best thing on the menu.

 If you’re craving something sweet, head straight to Bravo Gelato.
-Skip the fresh fruit (and yoghurts and cookies and any other dessert asides that may cause you to stray from the main menu).
-Stick with the ice-cream.
-There are plenty of flavors to choose from, from banana pudding to honey lavender.
+Skip the fresh fruit (and yogurts and cookies and any other dessert asides that may cause you to stray from the main menu).
+Stick with the ice cream.
+There are plenty of flavors, from banana pudding to honey lavender.
 What Bravo Gelato makes best is in its name.